spkenv/spk/README.md

 #### Other Notes

-- The make `packages.python2` and `packages.python3` targets can be used to boostrap just enough to be able to build python for spk.
+- The make `packages.python2` and `packages.python3` targets can be used to bootstrap just enough to be able to build python for spk.
 The python recipes will build multiple python versions for each gcc48 and 63 as well as for the different python abi's
 - The make `packages.gnu` target can be used to bootstrap just enough to get "native" spk packages for gcc48 and gcc63

 Of course, the packages themselves can also be build with the `spk build <spec_file>` command directly, though you may find that some required build dependencies need to be generated with the `make packages.bootstrap.full` command first.